Modeling ringdown II: non-precessing binary black holes: Acknowledgements

-The author thanks Mark Hannam and Sascha Husa for useful discussions and access to their numerical waveforms.
-Additional thanks are extended to the LIGO-Virgo Collaboration for their comments and review.
-This research has made use of data, software and/or web tools obtained from the LIGO Open Science Center (https://losc.ligo.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
+The author thanks Mark Hannam, Sascha Husa and Scott Hughes for useful discussions and access to their numerical waveforms.
+Additional thanks are extended to the LIGO-Virgo collaboration for their comments and review.
+This research has made use of data, software and/or web tools obtained from the LIGO Open Science Center, a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
 LIGO is funded by the U.S. National Science Foundation.
 Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.
-The work presented in this paper was supported by Science and Technology Facilities Council (STFC) grant ST/L000962/1, European Research Council Consolidator Grant 647839, Spanish Ministry of Economy and Competitiveness grants CSD2009-00064, FPA2013-41042-P and FPA2016-76821-P, the Spanish Agencia Estatal de Investigaci\'{o}n, European Union FEDER funds, Vicepresid\`{e}ncia i Conselleria d'Innovaci\'{o}, Recerca i Turisme, Conselleria d'Educaci\'{o}, i Universitats del Govern de les Illes Balears, and the Fons Social Europeu.
-BAM simulations were carried out at Advanced Research Computing (ARCCA) at Cardiff, as part of the European PRACE petascale computing initiative on the clusters Hermit, Curie and SuperMUC, on the UK DiRAC Datacentric cluster and on the BSC MareNostrum computer under PRACE and RES (Red Espa\~{n}ola de Supercomputaci\'{o}n) allocations.
+The work presented in this paper was supported by Science and Technology Facilities Council (STFC) Grant No. ST/L000962/1, European Research Council Consolidator Grant No. 647839, Spanish Ministry of Economy and Competitiveness Grants No. CSD2009-00064, No. FPA2013-41042-P and No. FPA2016-76821-P, the Spanish Agencia Estatal de Investigaci\'{o}n, European Union FEDER funds, Vicepresid\`{e}ncia i Conselleria d'Innovaci\'{o}, Recerca i Turisme, Conselleria d'Educaci\'{o}, i Universitats del Govern de les Illes Balears, and the Fons Social Europeu. {\sc BAM} simulations were carried out at Advanced Research Computing (ARCCA) at Cardiff, as part of the European PRACE petascale computing initiative on the clusters Hermit, Curie and SuperMUC, on the U.K. DiRAC Datacentric cluster and on the BSC MareNostrum computer under PRACE and RES (Red Espa\~{n}ola de Supercomputaci\'{o}n) allocations. \definecolor{UrlColor}{rgb}{0.75, 0, 0}